FAQ

 The preview shows how the metadata will be displayed in the EDI repository, including the data tables and other data entities you have uploaded.
 It will, for example, let you see the data tables' metadata in a spreadsheet-like format.
 It will also render Markdown content, as described in the next FAQ.

-How do I enter and preview Markdown?
+How do I enter and preview Markdown and LaTeX?

 The EML standard allows certain metadata elements, such as Abstract and Method Step Description, to include Markdown formatting.